d-krupke/cpsat-primer/README.md

 [documentation](https://github.com/google/or-tools/blob/49b6301e1e1e231d654d79b6032e79809868a70e/ortools/sat/sat_parameters.proto#L513).
 Be aware that fine-tuning such a solver is not a simple task and often you do more harm than good by tinkering around.
 However, I for example noticed that decreasing the number of search workers can actually improve the runtime for some problems.
-This indicates that at least selecting the right subsolvers that are best fitted for your problem can be worth a shot (for example `max_lp` is probably a waste of resources if you know that your model has a terrible linear relaxation).
+This indicates that at least selecting the right subsolvers that are best fitted for your problem can be worth a shot.
+For example `max_lp` is probably a waste of resources if you know that your model has a terrible linear relaxation.
+In this context I want to recommend to have a look on some relaxed solutions when dealing difficult problems to get a better understanding of which parts a solver may struggle with.

 ### Assumptions